 Result: Admitted to KelloggSee Roberto's Story

 After earning a degree in Economics and French from George Washington University, Deloitte consultant Roberto had set his sights on an MBA.
 Although he had graduated with a 3.7 GPA, his 690 GMAT score was below average for Kellogg, his top-choice school.
-In a very competitive pool, Michael faced a tough challenge.
+In a very competitive pool, Roberto faced a tough challenge.

 Roberto needed to showcase his educational experiences, career growth and a high-level of program research if he wanted to be considered a high-potential candidate.